otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Receiving Fragments

-If you receive a message containing `?OTR-prekey|`:
+If you receive a message starting with `?OTR-prekey|`:

   * Parse it (as the previous printf structure) extracting the `identifier`, the instance tags, `index`, `total`, and `piece[index]`.

-  * If the message is a "Prekey Ensemble Retrieval" one, discard the message and optionally pass a warning to the participant if:
+  * If the message is a "Prekey Ensemble Retrieval" message, discard the message and optionally pass a warning to the participant if:
     * The recipient's own instance tag does not match the listed receiver instance tag.